jdwil/unify/docs/markdown/Unify.md

     ```
 ```

-When Unify sees you have code blocks tagged with cli it will parse that text and try to interpret it.
-This is example is intentionally simple. "$" denotes the start of a command, which Unify will execute.
+When Unify sees you have code blocks tagged with shell it will parse that text and try to interpret it.
+This example is intentionally simple. "$" denotes the start of a command, which Unify will execute.
 The remaining lines are the expected output of the command.
-In this case, nothing, since we ran with the quite flag.
+In this case, nothing, since we ran with the quiet flag.

 The following would work as well: